-(2) According to the Schedule 13G filed with the SEC on February 14, 2013, T. Rowe Price Associates, Inc. has sole voting power as to 1,748,350 of the shares, T. Rowe Price Small-Cap Value Fund, Inc. has sole voting power as to 4,920,000 of the shares, and T. Rowe Price Associates, Inc. has sole dispositive power as to all of the shares.
-The voting power represented by shares beneficially owned by T. Rowe Price Associates, Inc. and T. Rowe Price Small-Cap Value Fund, Inc., as a group, is 9.4% for Class A common stock and 8.0% for total Class A and Class B common stock.
+(2) According to the Schedule 13G filed with the SEC on March 10, 2014, T. Rowe Price Associates, Inc. has sole voting power as to 2,020,070 of the shares, T. Rowe Price Small-Cap Value Fund, Inc. has sole voting power as to 5,020,000 of the shares, and T. Rowe Price Associates, Inc. has sole dispositive power as to all of the shares.
+The voting power represented by shares beneficially owned by T. Rowe Price Associates, Inc. and T. Rowe Price Small-Cap Value Fund, Inc., as a group, is 11.1% for Class A common stock and 9.5% for total Class A and Class B common stock.

 Our Class B common stock entitles the holder thereof to five votes per share, subject to a 49% aggregate Class B common stock voting power maximum, while our Class A common stock entitles the holder thereof to one vote per share.
 Except as otherwise provided by the Marshall Islands Business Corporations Act, holders of shares of our Class A common stock and Class B common stock vote together as a single class on all matters submitted to a vote of stockholders, including the election of directors.
 Teekay Corporation currently controls all of our outstanding Class B common stock and 8,476,530 shares of our Class A common stock.
-Because of our dual-class structure, Teekay Corporation may continue to control all matters submitted to our stockholders for approval even if it and its affiliates come to own significantly less that 50% of our outstanding shares of capital stock.
-Shares of our Class B common stock will convert into shares of our Class A common stock and Class B common stock and Section of our stockholders for approval even if it and its affiliates come to own significantly less that 50% of our outstanding shares of capital stock.
-Shares of our Class B common stock will convert into shares of our Class A common stock on a one-for-one basis upon certain transfers thereof or if the aggregate number of outstanding shares of Class A common stock and Class B common stock beneficially owned by Teekay Corporation and its affiliates falls below 15% of the aggregate number of outstanding shares of our common stock
+Because of our dual-class structure, Teekay Corporation may contribute to control all matters submitted to our stockholders for approval even if it and its affiliates come to own significantly less that 50% of our outstanding shares of capital stock.
+Shares of our Class B common stock will convert into shares of our Class A common stock on a one-for-one basis upon certain transfers thereof or if the aggregate number of outstanding shares of Class A common stock and Class B common stock beneficially owned by Teekay Corporation and its affiliates falls below 15% of the aggregate number of outstanding shares of outstanding shares of our common stock